jmizell/aider-lite/README.md

 * `OPENAI_API_KEY`: Your API key
 * `OPENAI_API_BASE`: API base URL (default: `https://api.openai.com`)
-Additional options can be configured using environment variables with the prefix `AIDER_`.
+Additional options can be configured using environment variables with the prefix `AIDER-LITE_`.

 ## Configuration Files
 Aider looks for configuration in the following locations (in order):

-* `.aider.conf.yml` in the current directory
+* `.aider-lite.conf.yml` in the current directory
-* `.aider.conf.yml` in the git repository root
+* `.aider-lite.conf.yml` in the git repository root
-* `.aider.conf.yml` in your home directory
+* `.aider-lite.conf.yml` in your home directory

 ### Examples
 ```
 # Use with specific model
-aider --model anthropic/claude-3.5-sonnet file.py
+aider-lite --model anthropic/claude-3.5-sonnet file.py

 # Enable dark mode with auto-commits
-aider --dark-mode --auto-commits project/
+aider-lite --dark-mode --auto-commits project/

 # Run with custom lint command
-aider --lint-cmd "python: flake8 --select=E9" src/
+aider-lite --lint-cmd "python: flake8 --select=E9" src/

 # Send single message and exit
-aider -m "Fix the bug in main.py" main.py
+aider-lite -m "Fix the bug in main.py" main.py
 ```